relix42/ai-cli/docs/start-here.md

 ---

 **Ready to start developing?
-Run `./start_ai_cli.sh` and begin enhancing the AI CLI!**
+Run `./start_grooveforge.sh` and begin enhancing GrooveForge!**

-🤖 Navigating with precision and care SamuelBlue
+🎵⚒️ Forging ahead with precision and care SamuelBlue